sahmed0/sea-level-app/README.md

 ## ⏯️ **[Click to use the App](https://sajidahmed.co.uk/sea-level-app)**

-**Note: on first access, it may take few seconds for Streamlit to build the app in your browser**
+**Note: on first access, it may take a few seconds for the Python environment and data to load in your browser**

 ![App Screenshot](app_interface.png)